Antuan Ilgit

-Antuan Ilgit, S.J. (born 22 June 1972) is a Turkish-Italian prelate of the Catholic Church who has been an auxiliary bishop of the Vicariate of Anatolia since 2023.
+Antuan Ilgit, S.J. (born 22 June 1972) is a Turkish-Italian prelate of the Catholic Church who has served as an auxiliary bishop for the Vicariate of Anatolia since 2023 and as apostolic administrator since 2024.
 A member of the Jesuits, he has been vicar general and chancellor of that vicariate since 2022.
 He completed his priestly formation and education in Italy and the United States.
 His research focuses on bioethics and examines disability, sexual morality and interreligious dialogue with Islam.